Documentation Index

 • Quickly find and discover assets, or create sub-clips.

-• Edit metadata and set parameters for custom face recognition to improve search and organisation.
+• Edit metadata and configure custom face recognition parameters to improve searchability and organisation.

 • Review and manage assets with closed captions (SRT and VTT).

-• Organise assets into collections and folders, ready for editing in Adobe or other software.
+• Organise assets into collections and folders for editing in Adobe or other software.

 • Collaborate with colleagues on assets, collections, and folders.

-• Manage your Review and Approve threads in Curator.
+• Manage Review and Approve threads in Curator.

 • Prepare assets for detailed logging, including advanced notes and descriptions.

-Note: If an asset contains an alpha channel, its thumbnail background will appear checkered.
+Note: If an asset contains an alpha channel, its thumbnail background will appear checkered to indicate transparency.
 Supported formats include .mogrt, .png, and .tiff.

 1. Search, Search Operators, Advanced Search